aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

        1. Addition
        2. Subtraction as undoing addition in general.
        3. Multiplication as repeated addition, which also holds when there is a counting number involved to serve as a multiplier.
-       4. Division as repeated subtraction and possibly leaving a remainder, which also holds when result is a counting number; in general, undoing multiplication without leaving a remainder.
+       4. Division as repeated subtraction and possibly leaving a remainder; in general, undoing multiplication without leaving a remainder.
        5. Justification for cancelling out (or multiplying top and down): if *d* divides *a* to get *m*, then *cd* divides *ca* to get *m* as well for any counting number *c*, and conversely.
        6. Trichotomy law of counting numbers: given any two counting numbers *a* and *b*, either *a* = *b*, *a* < *b* or *a* > *b*.
        7. Equation invariance: same operation done to LHS and RHS maintains equality.